tobias/splice/README.md

 * which are system-reserved (either all non-namespaced keywords, or all those under a particular namespace, or those that adhere to a particular convention [e.g. name starting with `_` or `-`?])
+  * defaulting to `db`-namespaced keywords right now, though I'm not fond of aping Datomic there
 * which imply local-only, non-replication

 ### Value types